denten-books/plain-text/2-surface.md

 printing process in this evolution," he writes.
 He concludes to say that the IBM Composer finally empowers the writer to once again write books "without the assistance of specialists" [@frutiger, 10].
-Marketing language aside, the separation of the sign from its immedeate material contexts constituted a major milestone in the history of writing and textuality.
+Marketing language aside, the separation of the sign from its immediate material contexts constituted a major milestone in the history of writing and textuality.

 In this chapter, I would like to give a historical account of a letter's